pureinsights/discovery-cli/USER.md

 ```

 #### Export
 `export` is the command used to backup all of Discovery's entities at once.
-With the `file` flag, the user can send the specific file in which to save the configurations.
+With the file flag, the user can send the specific file in which to save the configurations.
 If not, they will be saved in a zip file in the current directory.
 The resulting zip file contains three zip files containing the entities of Discovery Core, Ingestion, and QueryFlow.
-If an export fails, the error is reported in the return JSON.
+If an export fails, the error is reported in the returned JSON.

 Usage: `discovery export [flags]`